Top Things to do in Porto, Portugal!

 Interesting fact about Port wine: there is a long-standing English history coupled with Port wine.
 Shipments of Port were sent to England as early as the 1700’s as English merchants fell in love with the flavours.
 So much so that today, many of the Port Houses still bear very British sounding names (Graham, Taylor, Croft, Osborne and many others).

-Ah, the ultimate foodie dish when visiting Porto is undoubtedly the Francesinha.
+As far as Porto food experiences go, the ultimate foodie dish when visiting Porto is undoubtedly the Francesinha.
 Literally translated as ‘little Frenchie’, it was created by Portuguese immigrants to France who decided to create their own pimped up version of the “croque monsieur” French sandwich.

 Ultimately creating a delicious heart attack on a plate.
 Okay, maybe that’s an exaggeration on my part, but wow, does it pack a punch.
 This carb heavy and indulgent sandwich is not for the faint hearted but is a must try when visiting Porto.